mpaperno/TJoy/README.md

         along the axis, and also allow the axis to "wrap" back to its starting point and continue up to maximum range a second time (if you don't want the wrapping effect then you need to calibrate  that axis in your game or Windows, same as above).

-* `vJoy Continous POV Hat` - (Action/Slider) Controls any of the 4 possible vJoy 360 degree "continuous" POV hats which move from center in any direction.
+* `Continous 360° POV Hat (Action/Slider)` - Controls any of the 4 possible vJoy 360 degree "continuous" POV hats which move from center in any direction.
   The operation is nearly identical to the Axis controls described above, with the main difference being that "center" on a POV hat is a neutral position, when no other input is being given.
   * Again the Action options here are the same as for Axis controls where you can just set whichever value you wish the POV to move to when the action button is pressed or held.
 The only difference is that there is a special value of `-1` which means the center/neutral hat position.
 Same as with
     Axis controls, when used in `On Hold` button setup you can set where the POV hat returns to once the button is released (typically to center/neutral).
+    * This action can also control a D-Pad/D-Pov hat if that is what the device has.
+This is mainly for convenience with vJoy devices so either type of POV hat can be controlled with the same action.
-  * The Sliders also work the same way and you can again reverse the movement direction or set a smaller range of control for more precise movement.
+  * The Sliders also work the same way as axes and you can again reverse the movement direction or set a smaller range of control for more precise movement.
     The difference here is that a slider will return to it's center point when a POV hat is in the neutral position.
 Currently there is no way to specify which point of the slider is "neutral" and no way to explicitly center a POV hat with a slider except using the "reset to center" option which works upon release of the slider.

 #### Plugin

-* `Control vJoy Driver Connection` - (Action only) Lastly there is a simple action to control connection to vJoy device being used.
-If you share the vJoy device with other controller ("feeder") software, this would be more convenient than disabling vJoy each time in this plugin's settings.
-You can `Toggle` the connection or explicitly set it to `On` or `Off`.
-Also see the related `ID of currently connected vJoy device` state, below, to determine status of the current connection.
+* `Virtual Joystick Device Actions` - Lastly there is a simple action to control connection to devices being used.
+  * `Toggle`, `Connect` or `Disconnect` a specific device.
+  * `Reset` the device control to neutral/default values.
+  * `Refresh Report` to manually request a position state report (see States).
+  * `Force Unplug` a gamepad device.
+If it happens that a virtual gamepad doesn't get properly removed/freed (either by TJoy itsself or another application) this is way to force its removal and will allow TJoy to use that device again.

 ### States

-#### Static States
-* `ID of currently connected vJoy device, 1-16 or 0 if none` - This will be `> 0` when a vJoy device is connected, and `= 0` (or `< 1`) when disconnected.
-  When connected, this should match the vJoy device number configured in this plugin's settings.

 #### Dynamic States
 These are only sent if enabled in the plugin's Settings.
-See notes for `vJoy State Update Interval` configuration, above.
+See notes for `Position State Update Interval` configuration, above.

+`<Device>` represents a device name and number, eg. "vJoy 1" or "vXbox 3". `<N>` represents a number or a name of the control, eg. "1" or "A" for a button, "Y" or "Ly" for an axis, etc.
 * `<Device> - Button <N>` - `0` for off and `1` for on (pressed)
 * `<Device> - Axis <N>` - A value in the range of 0 - 100 reflecting axis position, or a "raw" range (0 - 32,767 for vJoy) if so configured in the plugin's settings.
-* `<Device> - Coninuous POV <N>` - A value in the range of 0 - 100 reflecting POV hat axis position or `-1` indicating neutral state.
-Or, a "raw" range (-1 through 35,900 for vJoy) if so configured in the plugin's settings.
+* `<Device> - Continous Hat <N>` - A value in the range of 0 - 100 reflecting POV hat axis position or `-1` indicating neutral state.
+Or, a "raw" range
+  (-1 through 35,900 for vJoy) if so configured in the plugin's settings.
-* `<Device> - Discrete POV <N>` - For vJoy this will be a number representing a direction, one of: `-1`: Center, `0`: North, `1`: East, `2`: South, `3`: West.
+* `<Device> - Discrete Hat <N>` - This will be a string representing a compass D-Pad/POV direction, one of `North`, `East`, `South`, `West` for 4-way hats (vJoy) and adding `NorthEast`, `SouthEast`, `SouthWest` and `NorthWest` for 8-way gamepad D-Pads.

+#### Static States
+* `ID of the last connected/disconnected VJD` - There are 2 states which are used to trigger the Connected/Disconnected events (see below).
+  They briefly show the name of the last device which connected or disconnected, but are then quickly cleared so they not very useful in and of themselves.
+  Use the provided event instead to determine connection status.

+### Events
+* `Virtual Joystick Device Connected` - Allows choosing a device from a list and is triggered when the selected device connects.
+* `Virtual Joystick Device Disconnected` - Triggered when the selected device disconnects.

 ## Monitoring Joystick Inputs